OXID-eSales/coding_standards/README.md

 #### Option 2: Selecting any directory for installation (alternative way)

 To install Coding Standards to any directory, you need to checkout Coding Standards from Github into desired directory (`git clone https://github.com/OXID-eSales/coding_standards.git`).
-Installing this way, binaries will be accessible from `testing_library/path/bin`.
+Installing this way, binaries will be accessible from `coding_standards/bin`.
 You must manually set what directory you want to check for conding standards errors by giving directory path as argument for oxid phpcs binary, like: `phpcsoxid /path/to/my/shop/`.

-### Installing testing library
+### Installing Coding Standards

-After you selected where you want to install the testing library, follow these steps:
+After you selected where you want to install the Coding Standards, follow these steps:

 1. Navigate to the directory that you picked for installation.
-1. Use composer to setup testing library components (`composer install`).
+1. Use composer to setup Coding Standards components (`composer install`).
 Ensure you do this from within the directory where `composer.json` is located.

 ## Running Coding Standards checks

 To run coding standards checkings, use phpcsoxid binary by:
-`bin/phpcsoxid` - run phpcs with preconfigured Oxid standard, and show list of errors.
+`phpcsoxid` - run phpcs with preconfigured Oxid standard, and show list of errors.
-`bin/phpcsoxid /some/other/path` - run phpcs with preconfigured Oxid standard on some specific directory
+`phpcsoxid /some/other/path` - run phpcs with preconfigured Oxid standard on some specific directory
 *(You must always provide directory for checking if coding standards was not installed by "Option 1" installation method.)*

 It is possible to use standard codesniffer(phpcs) options too, like:
-`bin/phpcsoxid --report=summary`
+`phpcsoxid --report=summary`

 Alternatively, it is possible to use original phpcs, but you must configure it by yourself.
 As example:
-`bin/phpcs --standard=/path/to/Standard/directory/Oxid/ /path/to/directory/for/checking/standards`
+`phpcs --standard=/path/to/Standard/directory/Oxid/ /path/to/directory/for/checking/standards`